omniphx/forrest/README.md

 ### API Requests

 #### Refresh
-If a refresh token is set, this will refresh the token on the user's behalf.
+If a refresh token is set, the server can refresh the access token on the user's behalf.
+Refresh tokens are only supported by Web Server or User Agent authentication flows.
 ```php
 Forrest::refresh();
 ```
+>If you need a refresh token, be sure to specify this under `access scope` in your [Connected App](#setting-up-connected-app).
+You can also specify this in your configuration file by adding `'scope' => 'full refresh_token'`.
+Setting scope access in the config file is optional, the default scope access is determined by your Salesforce org.

 #### Revoke
 This will revoke the authorization token.